 - All students who live in residence halls who are not fully vaccinated or exempt from testing will be required to perform an at-home test one week before moving back to campus and must take part in weekly COVID-19 testing.
-Fully vaccinated residence hall students and those who are exempt due to having tested positive for COVID-19 within the prior 90 days will have to submit documentation to support their exemptions.
-Details to follow.
+Fully vaccinated residence hall students and those who are exempt due to having tested positive for COVID-19 within the prior 90 days will have to submit proof that they are fully vaccinated.

 - For fall, students living in residence halls who are fully vaccinated will be exempt from weekly testing.
 More information on how fully vaccinated students can submit proof of their vaccination status will be forthcoming.

 - Throughout the fall semester, Kent State will continue to monitor wastewater from campus housing to look for spikes in virus shed to identify possible outbreaks.